opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 #### Example query

-The following example uses a nested query in the `SELECT` clause:
+The following example query uses a nested query in the `SELECT` clause:

 ```sql
 SELECT nested(comment.data), nested(message.info) FROM nested_objects;